 More than a shelter

-What comes across load and clear, is that the refuge is more than a shelter where essential items are provided, but a 6 month rehabilitation programme with access to specialist help from Family Support Workers, counselling and health advice.
+What comes across loud and clear, is that the refuge is more than a shelter where essential items are provided, but a 6 month rehabilitation programme with access to specialist help from Family Support Workers, counselling and health advice.
 Each family lives independently, but becomes part of a bigger support network made up of the other families and the 8 refuge workers.

 “Shadows come into this refuge and women leave”.